sbt/sbt/CONTRIBUTING.md

 #### Notes

-Add an optional notes section to describe your analysis.
+Add any optional notes section to describe your analysis.

 ### Subject